axbg/awesome-web/README.md

 * [public-apis](https://public-apis.io/) - a great source of inspiration for your next week-end project
 * [TRACK](https://demos.littleworkshop.fr/track) - a WebGL tour de force
 * [Click](https://clickclickclick.click/) - your browser just became self-aware
-* [Devbook](https://usedevbook.com/) - not quite web-y, but powered by the web nonetheless - fast answers for tricky questions
-* [terminal.sexy](https://terminal.sexy/) - the first step into the customization rabbit hole
+* [terminal.sexy](https://terminal.sexy/) - the first step into the terminal customization rabbit hole
 * [Generated Photos](https://generated.photos/) - it might look like someone you know, but it definitely isn't
 * [ClearURLs](https://docs.clearurls.xyz/latest/) - a little bit more privacy is never a bad thing
 * [Ninite](https://ninite.com) - windows + auto apps install = less next-next-finish